rfwlab/rfw/docs/articles/guide/state-management.md

 development.
 Persistence can be toggled with `WithPersistence` to store state in the browser between sessions.

-See the example component for a practical demonstration of actions, computed values and reactive updates.
 Stores provide reactive state management.

-@include:ExampleFrame:{code:"/examples/components/state_management_component.go", uri:"/examples/state"}